Pennsylvania Department of Transportation: Pennsylvania bridges

 According to a 2011 study by Transportation for America, 26.5% of Pennsylvania's bridges were structurally deficient and the state led the United States with six metropolitan areas with a high percentage of deficient bridges.
 These figures would have been higher, but the state had recently undertaken a program to quadruple state funding for bridge repairs.

-Across the United States, 61,000 bridges are deemed "structurally deficient", which means they need repairs, contain a piece rated as "poor," and might also have a weight limit.
+Across the United States, over 41,000 bridges are deemed "structurally deficient", which means they need repairs, contain a piece rated as "poor," and might also have a weight limit.
 The term structurally deficient does not mean a bridge is unsafe for travel.
 In Pennsylvania, eight of the top ten most traveled structurally deficient bridges are in Philadelphia.

-Pennsylvania has the highest number of structurally deficient bridges in the U.S. Overall, the state has 25,000 bridges excluding privately owned bridges, which is the third-largest number of bridges in the U.S. Pennsylvania has launched a program called the Rapid Bridge Replacement project to increase the number of bridges it fixes.
+Pennsylvania has the second highest number of structurally deficient bridges in the U.S. Overall, the state has 25,000 bridges excluding privately owned bridges, which is the third-largest number of bridges in the U.S. Pennsylvania has launched a program called the Rapid Bridge Replacement project to increase the number of bridges it fixes.
 The project is a public-private partnership between PennDOT and the private firm Plenary Walsh Keystone Partners.
 The project fixed almost 700 bridges in 2014.